 The Philosophy Department aims to be a welcoming and productive place for everyone, regardless of race, color, national origin, age, disability, sex, gender identity, religion, political beliefs, marital status, parental status, and sexual orientation.
 We strive to promote an inclusive, supportive and professional environment in our interactions with each other, with our students, and with the larger community.
-The Climate Committee, made up of graduate students and faculty, is charged with monitoring climate issues, suggesting improvements, and serving as a resource for graduate students who have concerns about climate and inclusiveness.
 Behavior that undermines the goal of an inclusive climate, including sexual harassment, will not be tolerated, and students engaging in such activity will be reprimanded and/or terminated from the program.
-The first Professionalization Seminar of each academic year (see §5.4) is devoted to climate and inclusiveness issues.
+The first Professionalization Seminar of each academic year (see §5.3) is devoted to climate and inclusiveness issues.